digitopvn/diginext-docs/docs/contributing/contributing.md

 # Overview

-The following is a set of guidelines for contributing to **Diginext**.
+The following is a set of guidelines for contributing to **DXUP**.
 Please spend several minutes reading these guidelines before you create an issue or pull request.

 ## Architecture